 If you can’t afford to pay these fees right now, you should find out if you can add them to your mortgage.
 Bear in mind that you’ll pay interest on that extra debt for many years to come.

-Remortgaging to a better product can save you hundreds and sometimes thousands of pounds.
-Most lenders charge exit fees.
+Remortgaging to a better product can save you hundreds and sometimes thousands of pounds, but most lenders charge exit fees.
 If you’re on a fixed-rate deal, early repayment fees can be substantial.
-Speak to the lender, or use a mortgage broker to help you find a mortgage where there are no exit fees, or where the exit fees are very low.

 Some mortgages come with a capped rate feature where the rate won’t rise above a certain level.

 Read more about capped rate mortgages in Mortgage interest rates – the different types.